 Specifications

-- Engine Upgrade: -61 Blackhawk Engine Upgrade
+- Engine Upgrade: Blackhawk -61

-- Avionics: Garmin G1000 with Synthetic Vision; includes communication radios, DME, GPS, and weather radar
+- Avionics: Garmin G1000 with Synthetic Vision

-- Propellers: Raisbeck 4-blade Quiet Turbofan Props
+- Propellers: 4-blade Hartzell HC-D4N-3A

-- Exterior: Matterhorn White with Navy Blue, Gold, and Ruby accent stripes; last painted in 2008
+- Exterior: Matterhorn white with navy blue, gold, and ruby accent stripes; last painted in 2008

-- Maintenance: Recent landing gear overhaul (January 2023); next due January 2029; Phase 3-4 inspections due February 2025-2027; propeller overhaul due July 2026
+- Inspections: Landing gear overhaul completed January 2023; next due January 2029; Phase 3-4 inspections due February 2025-2027; propeller overhaul due July 2026.

 About this Model